contiamo/operational-ui/src/Tree/README.md

 The tree component renders a tree structure with collapsable nodes in a filetree-like design.
+Defined items in the tree can have a custom click and a context-click handler.

 ### Usage